 40. Shades of Red

 Need an easy outfit for your Christmas photo ideas?
 Dress everyone in one item in a different shade of red.
 Your little one will stand out even more in a bright red festive sweater.

 41. Best Dressed

-Do you have your Christmas party outfits all picked out?
 This family photo idea captures a family ready to celebrate in their holiday best.
-Pair with a photo of dinner with your Christmas table decorations.
+A great photo to showcase in your New Year’s cards.

 42. Cozy Christmas